- Our Business is Your Satisfaction, Outside and In, Beginning to End! | (888) 363-3305

 - Storm Damage

-Roofing 101.
-St. Cloud Roofing Company, Willmar Roofing Company, Brainerd Roofing Company and Contractors specializing in Asphalt and Metal Roofing for Commercial and Residential Roofs.
-If you're looking for awesome roofing contractors, roof replacement, roof repair, metal (also known as steel) roofs in Saint Cloud, Minnesota look no further for a FREE roofing quote.
-Whether it's new roofing, repair or maintenance, when it comes to roofing, MN Home Improvements has you covered (literally).
+MN Home Improvements has offices located near or in: Brainerd, St. Cloud (Saint Cloud), and Willmar, MN.
+We are a Certified, Licensed Residential and Commercial Roofing Company/Contractor specializing in Asphalt Roofing and Metal Roofing for Residential Roofs and Commercial Roofs.
+If you're looking for a qualified, tenured roofing contractor with a proven track record for: new roofing, roof replacement, roof repair, asphalt shingles, and metal (also known as steel) roofs in or near Brainerd, Saint Cloud, or Willmar Minnesota look no further for a FREE roofing quote.
+Whether it's new roofing, repair or maintenance, MN Home Improvements has you covered (literally).

 Need a project completed?